 Skip to main content

-The second track gives a detailed overview of the entire process chain.
+The second track gives a detailed overview of the entire process chain of battery cell manufacturing.
 Topics like material handling, paste production, the coating process, assembling, electrolyte filling and formation, next generation of batteries, green production and quality control will be discussed here.
 The track covers a workload of approx. 20 hours.
 The learning content is taught online on our learning platform.
 This allows you to work on the course content whenever and wherever you want and as often as you want without time pressure.

 Start learning